 The electrostatic potential is a scalar quantity that defines the amount of work needed to move a unit positive charge from a reference point to a point within the field of influence.
 In physics, we typically choose infinity as this reference point.
 Although any point beyond the influence of the electric field can be used.
 The electrostatic potential due to a point charge Q at a distance is given by

 We can apply the superposition theorem to calculate the total electrostatic potential due to a system of charges.
 This is given by

 We can calculate electrostatic potential , if we know the form of the electric field .

-- Insulators are those material where electric current can not flow.
-Outermost electrons are so tightly bound to their respective atoms that there is no free electrons in these materials.
+- Insulators are those materials where electric current can not flow.
+Outermost electrons are so tightly bound to their respective atoms that there is no free electron in these materials.
 Wood, plastic, glass are examples of insulators.